-The Housing Authority's appointed officials considered many factors when setting the fiscal year June 30, 2023 budget.
+The Housing Authority's appointed officials considered many factors when setting the fiscal year June 30, 2024 budget.
 The Board's understanding of the Federal Agency's requirements influences the setting of capital projects.
 Rental rates charged to tenants are set by Federal guidelines and, therefore, cannot be adjusted to maximize revenues.
 Salaries were adjusted using guidelines for Civil Service employees and merit increases for non-classified employees (the Executive Director and Assistant Director).
-The budget for fiscal year 2023 is planned to result in a healthy balance in unrestricted net position.
+The budget for fiscal year 2024 is expected to achieve a healthy balance in unrestricted net position.